puppetlabs-toy-chest/wash/docs/_posts/2020-01-08-bucket-size.md

 ```
 aws s3 ls --summarize --human-readable --recursive s3://bucket/folder
 ```
 or something similar.
-As the comments mention, this gets excrutiatingly slow for buckets with a lot of files because it's doing an API to get the size of each object.
+As the comments mention, this gets excrutiatingly slow for buckets with a lot of files because it's doing an API call to get the size of each object.

 Scrolling down far enough on serverfault/stackoverflow will get you a much more efficient method
 ```